Sap4Sec/path-aware-fuzzing/README.md

 ##### Running the culling-enhanced fuzzer
 Refer to the culling script ([scripts/fuzz-cull.sh](scripts/fuzz-cull.sh)) for the culling workflow.
 The script includes a `fuzz` function that you may need to adjust for your target program (for example, to set the correct input/output placeholders or execution wrapper).

+You can also enable the random culling strategy (that we introduce in Appendix D of our paper) by toggling the `RANDOM_CULLING` environment variable inside the script.

 #### Local install script
 We provide a script to automate the installation and environment configuration process: [setup.sh](setup.sh).
 The script is tasked with downloading the required dependencies, installing the fuzzer and the other tools we use in our evaluation (like AFLTriage), and configuring the required environment variables.